Georges Guynemer: Legacy

 Guynemer was lionized by the French press and became a national hero.
 The French government encouraged the publicity to boost morale and take the people's minds off the terrible losses in the trenches.
 Guynemer was embarrassed by the attention, but his shyness only increased the public's appetite to know everything about him.
 This was quite different later in 1918 with the French top ace René Fonck, who despite having 75 confirmed victories, had bad publicity for his arrogance and shameless self-promotion.
 Guynemer's death was a profound shock to France; nevertheless, he remained an icon for the duration of the war.
 Only 22 at his death, he continued to inspire the nation with his advice, "Until one has given all, one has given nothing."

-The Paris street rue Guynemer is named after him as is a school in Compiègne, the Institution Guynemer.
+The Paris street rue Guynemer is named after him, as is a school in Compiègne, the Institution Guynemer.

-A statue is erected in Poelcapelle in commemoration of Georges Guynemer.
+A statue was erected in Poelcapelle in commemoration of Georges Guynemer.

 The episode "The Last Flight" (1960) from season one of the American television series The Twilight Zone was loosely based on the disappearance of Guynemer put to fictional speculation as to what happened to him.

-He was decorated Order of Karađorđe's Star with swords and a number of other decorations.
+He received many decorations, including the Order of Karađorđe Star with swords from Serbia.